serokell/nix-store-timing-attack/README.md

-I'm not sure how important this is, but here's a timing attack on binary cache that allows attacker to recover a potentially private path from cache's Nix store.
-Maybe that's intended, still worth noting.
+Here's a timing attack on binary cache that potentially allows attacker to recover a private path from cache's Nix store.

 To get the right numbers, `lp7x6ziq5b2zihgad0i8a28xxvz5vnrr` (Python 3.6) has to be present in Nix store of the box that's running the test.
 If it isn't, just edit `script.pl`